 My oldest daughter is a 2011 graduate of Oceana High School.
 The school is under the wonderful leadership of Ms. Caro Pemberton.
 The school is much smaller than the other high schools available to Daly City residents and that is a definite plus.
 The curriculum prepared my daughter well for moving onto college.
 The study habits she developed during her time at Oceana served her well in her college studies.
 Small community feel caring teachers block schedules and supportive administrators all contribute to an outstanding high school experience.
 We are so pleased with Oceana that we plan to send our younger daughter there as well.

 Oceana High School is a public high school in Pacifica.
-The principal of Oceana High School is Caro Pemberton and can be contacted at email@example.com.
-545 children attend Oceana High School and are mostly Asian; Black, non-Hispanic; and Filipino.
+The principal of Oceana High School is Caro Pemberton, who can be contacted at email@example.com.
+545 children attend Oceana High School and identify primarily as Asian; Black, non-Hispanic; and Filipino.
 3% of the Oceana High School students are "limited in English proficiency."
-32% of the 545 students here get reduced lunch prices.
-The student to teacher ratio at Oceana High School is 22:1.
+32% of the 545 students here are paying reduced lunch prices.
+The ratio of students to teachers at Oceana High School is 22:1.
 Westmoor High School is one of the nearest high schools.

 - Ceramics sculpture